MichaelCade/90DaysOfDevOps/Days/day11.md

 Before we get into the topics for today I want to give a massive shout out to [Techworld with Nana](https://www.youtube.com/watch?v=yyUHQIec83I) and this fantastic concise journey through the fundamentals of Go.

-On [Day8](day08.md) we set our environment up, on [Day9](day09.md) we walked through the Hello #90DaysOfDevOps code and on [Day10](day10.md)) we looked at our Go workspace and went into a little more deeper into compiling and running the code.
+On [Day8](day08.md) we set our environment up, on [Day9](day09.md) we walked through the Hello #90DaysOfDevOps code and on [Day10](day10.md)) we looked at our Go workspace and went a little deeper into compiling and running the code.

 Today we are going to take a look into Variables, Constants and Data Types whilst writing a new program.

 ## Variables & Constants in Go
-Let's start by planning our application, I think it would be a good idea to work on a program that tells us how many days we have remaining in our #90DaysOfDevOps challenge.
+Let's start by planning our application, I think it would be a good idea to work on a program that tells us how many days we have remained in our #90DaysOfDevOps challenge.

-The first thing to consider here is that as we are building our app and we are welcoming our attendees and we are giving the user feedback on the amount of days they have completed we might use the term #90DaysOfDevOps a number of times throughout the program.
+The first thing to consider here is that as we are building our app and we are welcoming our attendees and we are giving the user feedback on the number of days they have completed we might use the term #90DaysOfDevOps many times throughout the program.
 This is a great use case to make #90DaysOfDevOps a variable within our program.

 - Variables are used to store values.
 - Like a little box with our saved information or values.
 - We can then use this variable across the program which also benefits that if this challenge or variable changes then we only have to change this in one place.
 Meaning we could translate this to other challenges we have in the community by just changing that one variable value.

-In order to declare this in our Go Program we define a value by using a **keyword** for variables.
+To declare this in our Go Program we define a value by using a **keyword** for variables.
 This will live within our `func main` block of code that you will see later.
 You can find more about [Keywords](https://go.dev/ref/spec#Keywords)here.

 Remember to make sure that your variable names are descriptive.
 If you declare a variable you must use it or you will get an error, this is to avoid possible dead code, code that is never used.
 This is the same for packages not used.